joedolson/my-calendar/src/readme.txt

 = 3.8.0 =

+* Feature: Add additional display settings panel for list view, so grid and list are not assumed to be the same.
 * Feature: Screen options to hide category, author, and location columns in event manager.
 * Change: Removed legacy disclosure widget for grid and mini views.
 * Change: Merge similar admin functions `mc_get_occurrences()` and `mc_get_event_instances()`.